Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Introduction

-Our contribution is in the same vein as this growing body of work, but with one important difference: by foregrounding robustness with respect to dimension, we consider a family of truncations of an \emph{infinite-dimensional multimodal model}, and we make explicit how dimension-robustness can be enforced through the spectral properties of both the annealing geometry and the preconditioner.
-This perspective connects naturally to the function-space MCMC literature, which has long emphasized that Langevin-type algorithms should be formulated in infinite dimension \emph{before} discretization; doing so makes it possible to design principled preconditioning schemes that yield dimension-independent behavior \cite{cotter2013mcmc, hairer2014spectral, cui2016dimension, beskos2017geometric}.
-It is also in this sense that, as mentioned at the beginning of this section, our work can be viewed as parallel to recent analyses of preconditioned score-based generative models \cite{pidstrigach2024infinite, baldassari2025preconditioned}.
+One main contribution of our analysis is to make explicit how dimension-uniform sampling guarantees for ALD can be enforced through the spectral properties of both the annealing geometry and the preconditioner.
+This connects naturally to the classical literature on function-space sampling, where the target is a probability measure on a function space and computation relies on finite-dimensional approximations \cite{stuart2010inverse,cotter2013mcmc,hairer2014spectral}.
+These works have long emphasized that formulating the sampling problem directly in infinite dimension makes it possible to design principled preconditioning schemes whose behavior remains stable as the approximation is refined \cite{roberts1998optimal,hairer2005analysis,hairer2007analysis,cotter2013mcmc,hairer2014spectral,cui2016dimension,beskos2017geometric}; this is a principle we follow here.

+Similar ideas have recently received renewed attention in the context of infinite-dimensional diffusion and score-based generative models \cite{kerrigan2022diffusion,franzese2023continuous,baldassari2023conditional,pidstrigach2024infinite,bond2024diff,baldassari2024taming,lim2025score,hagemann2025multilevel,baldassari2026preconditioned,franzese2025generative}.
+While our work assumes access to the annealed scores and takes a sampling perspective, it can be viewed as parallel to recent analyses of preconditioned score-based generative models \cite{pidstrigach2024infinite,baldassari2026preconditioned}, with the crucial difference that the preconditioning conditions derived here are tailored to multimodal target distributions.